 WGU: So, what inspires you on a day to day basis to be the best faculty member you can be?

 Dave Hendricks: It's very rewarding to work with brand new students as they start their degree.
 It's very motivating to help them begin this important step in their life, and try to make sure they have all the correct expectations.
 Knowing we provide a rewarding service definitely helps keep me motivated.

 WGU: Teaching every day definitely seems to be a rewarding job!
 How has mentoring at an accredited online university affected your life?

-Dave Hendricks: Being a course instructor has made me much more encouraging to people in my life who are considering college.
+Dave Hendricks: Being an instructor has made me much more encouraging to people in my life who are considering college.
 It's never too late, you're never too old, it's not too expensive, it's not too hard, and there's plenty of support.
 I'm constantly encouraging anyone considering it to do the research and find a way to make their college goals a reality.

 WGU: It's true – it is never too late to go back to school!
 That's a great message to stand behind.
 So what is your favorite thing about being a mentor?

-Dave Hendricks: My favorite part of being an orientation course instructor is helping people get started with college.
+Dave Hendricks: My favorite part of being an orientation instructor is helping people get started with college.
 Most new students are excited, nervous, in a hurry, and scared to death.
 It's a lot of fun to help everyone get the facts they need and get started so they can have the best possible experience at WGU.

 WGU: It's great that you love to encourage your students.
 Since you have been in the business for so long, are there any online tools or research tips you can give to readers thinking about, or currently, working towards an online degree?